Principled Pruning of Bayesian Neural Networks through Variational Free Energy Minimization: Parameter pruning

-In Bayesian neural networks we generally do not have access to the intractable $p(\bm{\theta} \midi Y)$ and $p(Y)$ as explained in Section~\ref{sec:inference}.
-Therefore we will need to approximate the BMR procedure by interchanging the exact posterior $p(\bm{\theta} \midi Y)$ with the variational posterior $q(\bm{\theta})$ and the negative log-evidence $-\ln p(Y)$ with the variational free energy $\mathrm{F}[p,q]$ based on the bound in \eqref{eq:VFE-complexity}.
-Using this approximation, we obtain expressions for the new variational posterior $\tilde{q}(\bm{\theta})$ and for the change in variational free energy $\Delta\mathrm{F}$ as
+In BNNs we generally do not have access to the intractable $p(\bm{\theta} \midi Y)$ and $p(Y)$ as explained in Section~\ref{sec:inference}.
+Therefore we will need to approximate the BMR procedure by substituting the variational posterior $q(\bm{\theta})$ for the exact posterior $p(\bm{\theta} \midi Y)$ and the VFE $\mathrm{F}[p,q]$ for the negative log-evidence $-\ln p(Y)$, based on the bound in \eqref{eq:VFE-posterior}.
+Resulting from these substitutions, we obtain expressions for the new variational posterior $\tilde{q}(\bm{\theta})$ and for the change in VFE $\Delta\mathrm{F}$ as